ibm-cloud-docs/discovery-data/manage-enrichments.md

 | Sentiment of Document | 701db916-fc83-57ab-0000-000000000016 | ar, de, en, es, fr, it, ja, ko, nl, pt, zh-CN |
 | Table Understanding | 701db916-fc83-57ab-0000-000000000012 | All supported languages |
 {: caption="Prebuilt enrichment IDs" caption-side="top"}

+For more information about all of the supported languages, see [Language support](/docs/discovery-data?topic=discovery-data-language-support).

 ### Apply enrichments by using the API
 {: #enrichments-api-task}